JOY6IX9INE/Sms-Forwarder/README.md

 # Joy SMS Forwarder

 This is a Python script that forwards SMS messages to a Discord channel.
-It utilizes the Termux API to access SMS messages on an Android device and sends the OTP messages to Discord using a webhook.
+It utilizes the Termux API to access SMS messages on an Android device and sends the messages to Discord using a webhook.

 ## Setup